 an ability to apply knowledge, techniques, skills, and modern tools of mathematics, science, engineering, and technology to solve broadly-defined engineering problems appropriate to the discipline.

-an ability to design solutions for broadly-defined technical problems and assist with the engineering design of systems, components, or processes appropriate to the discipline.
+an ability to design systems, components, or processes meeting specified needs for broadly-defined engineering problems appropriate to the discipline.

-an ability to conduct standard tests, measurements, and experiments and to analyze and interpret the results.
+- an ability to conduct standard tests, measurements, and experiments and to analyze and interpret the results to improve processes.

-an ability to function effectively as a member of a technical team.
+an ability to function effectively as a member as well as a leader on technical teams.

 Program Student Learning Outcomes Update